michaelbromley/michaelbromley.co.uk/content/blog/2018-01-19-a-tale-of-two-issues.md

 tags:
   - open source
   - programming
+ogimage: media/2018/01/oliver-thomas-klein-207908.jpg
 ---

 *Zoid* is a JavaScript library for simple arithmetic operations.
-The project has been around for a couple of years and has a sole maintainer, who works on it in her free time.
+The project has been around for a few years and has a sole maintainer, who works on it in her free time.

+{{< figure src="/media/2018/01/oliver-thomas-klein-207908.jpg" title="Photo by Oliver Thomas Klein on Unsplash" >}}

-Here are a couple of issues picked out of the issue tracker - one quite old and one very recent, presented without comment.
+Here are a couple of issues picked out of the issue tracker - one from a couple of years ago and one very recent, presented without comment.

 ## Issue #37 - clicking button does not add 1

 {{< issue-entry user="hecter88" type="comment" date="Jul 13, 2015" >}}
+Hey.
 Having trouble with using the add function when clicking a button.
 It doesn't work.
 {{< /issue-entry >}}

 {{< issue-entry user="zoider (maintainer)" type="comment" date="Jul 13, 2015" >}}
 Hi, can you show me what you are trying to do?
 Paste some code?
 {{< /issue-entry >}}

 {{< issue-entry user="hecter88" type="comment" date="Jul 13, 2015" >}}